cruncher/sparky/README.md

                 model.lang ;
         }

-        // Observe changes t the model
+        // Observe changes to the model
         Sparky.observe(model, 'lang', updateLang);

         // Initialise the scope